-1 ambodia is still finding its feet after the dark decades of the Pol Pot era, but the future looks promising for this proud nation, A whose ancient monuments alone ensure its prominence on most travellers' must-see lists.
-Chief among the country's historic Cardamom Mountains and charming coastal towns, to the laid-back, traditional market hubs of the Mekong River.
+ambodia is still finding its feet after the dark decades of the Pol Pot era, but the future looks promising for this proud nation, whose ancient monuments alone ensure its prominence on most travellers' must-see lists.
+Chief among the country's historic vestiges, of course, is Angkor - the sprawling religious complex assembled by the Khmer kings in the north of the country.
+Thanks to the international airport at nearby Siem Reap, it's possible to fly directly to the site these days, bypassing the rest of the country completely.
+But in doing so you'd miss some of the most enthralling, and unspoiled, destinations in Southeast Asia, ranging from the jungle-covered Cardamom Mountains and charming coastal towns, to the laid-back, traditional market hubs of the Mekong River.